kpresseaustlaurent/fieldMapper/README.md

 * Parallel values are either empty or completely filled.
 This means no partial results.
 * No nested single field mapping.
 ## Single Field Mapping
 For single field mapping.
-The mapper will map the value of SingleLabel to the Single field
+The mapper will map the value of the field inside curly braces to the field defined in the template.

 ## Multiple Fields Mapping
 For multiple field mapping.
 The mapper will look at the node with the field name that is on the left